JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_extension_points.md

 > **NOTE** See [Plugin Extensions](plugin_extensions.md) for _using_ extension points in your plugin.

-By defining _extension points_ in your plugin, you can allow other plugins to extend the functionality of your plugin.
+By defining _extension points_ in your plugin, you can allow other plugins to extend your plugin's functionality.
 There are two types of extension points:

 * _Interface_ extension points allow other plugins to extend your plugins with _code_.
   When you define an interface extension point, you specify an interface, and other plugins will provide classes implementing that interface.
   You'll then be able to invoke methods on those interfaces.
 * _Bean_ extension points allow other plugins to extend your plugins with _data_.
-  You specify the fully qualified name of an extension class, and other plugins will provide data which will be turned into instances of that class.
+  You specify the fully qualified name of an extension class, and other plugins will provide data that will be turned into instances of that class.

 ## Declaring Extension Points

-You can declare extensions and extension points in the plugin configuration file `plugin.xml`, within the `<extensions>` and `<extensionPoints>` sections, respectively.
+You can declare extensions and extension points in the plugin configuration file `plugin.xml`, within the `<extensions>` and `<extensionPoints>` sections.

 To declare extension points in your plugin, add an `<extensionPoints>` section to your `plugin.xml`.
 Then insert a child element `<extensionPoint>` that defines the extension point name and the name of a bean class or an interface that is allowed to extend the plugin functionality in the `name`, `beanClass` and `interface` attributes, respectively.